cseanburns/presentations/600_information_retrieval_pres/information_retrieval.md

 # Full text search: the contents of a document

-- If we searching in a system that indexes the full text, then we are searching against all the language in that text
+- If we search in a system that indexes the full text, then we are searching against all the language in that text
 - This is useful to know because when we construct queries, it might be helpful to imagine how langauge is used
+- It also means that we may retrieve documents that do not exactly match our query
 - Example: web pages and sites, full text databases

 Surrogate Records Search